EugeneWalk244/release-eugenewalk/README.md

 > 1. Anti-cheats (VAC, FACEIT, ESEA, BATTLEYE, EAC and many others) cannot detect our cheat.
 > 2. Most importantly: the program is completely safe for your Windows system.
 > 3. Support for most systems: Windows 7/8/8/8.1/10/11 (x32/64)

+---

+### Freatures 🛠️:
+- ESP (Wallhack) - this feature of our cheat will allow you to see behind walls!
+You will be able to see players' names, their health, exact distance to them, the contents of crates, various lines (such as sight lines), team affiliation and much more!
+- AIMBOT (Aim Target) - we have implemented the best aimbot (automatic aiming) with lots of customization options.
+This allows each of your shots to be the last for your opponent.
+You can choose the target - it can be a specific body part or just precise aiming.
+- Misc (Tools) - our cheat also has a number of useful tools.
+For example, there is a function that removes weapon recoil and makes it reload faster.
+It is also possible to reduce ping, increase FPS by removing unnecessary objects in the scene.
+There are other useful features.